Sunil Chhetri: There is no comparison with Cristiano Ronaldo | Goal.com

 While social media is often abuzz with these figures, Chhetri has always chosen to stick to reiterating his love for the game as the secret of his consistent scoring record.

-"There is no comparison (with Ronaldo)," Chhetri responded to question by Indian cricketer Virat Kohli during an online chat show organized by PUMA India on Instagram on Wednesday.
+"I listen to these comparisons with Cristiano Ronaldo, I'll be happy and then forget it in five seconds.
+Because there is no comparison (with Ronaldo).
+I know it, you (Virat Kohli) know it," Chhetri responded to question by Indian cricketer Virat Kohli during an online chat show organized by PUMA India on Instagram on Wednesday.

 He explained, "The joy and love that I get from playing football are unbelievable.
 It is such a feeling that I want to give everything that I have got.
 I just enjoy it, I am living a life that I never even dreamt of.
 I don't let even a day go by wherein I don't give at 100 per cent.
 I am where everyone wants to be.
 I don't (feel) too much pressure with that."